-x GeneSetDb() collection The geneset collection to to query name The name of the metadata variable to get the value for not used yet i, j The collection,name compound key identifier of the gene set value The value of the metadata variable as.dt If FALSE (default), the data.frame like thing that this funciton returns will be set to a data.frame.
-Set this to TRUE to keep this object as a data.table xcoll The collection name xname The name of the metadata variable validate.value .fn If a function is provided, it is run on value and msut return TRUE for addition to be made allow.add If FALSE, this xcoll,xname should be in the GeneSetDb already, and this will fail because something is deeply wrong with the world
+X Genesetub() collection The geneset collection to to query name The name of the metadata variable to get the value for not used yet i, j The collection,name compound key identifier of the gene set value The value of the metadata variable as.dt If FALSE (default), the data frame like thing that this function returns will be set to a data frame.
+Set this to TRUE to keep this object as a data. table xcoll The collection name xname validate.value.
+The name of the metadata variable fn If a function is provided, it is run on value and msut return TRUE for addition to be made $$ allow.add If FALSE, this xcoll,xname should be in the GeneSetDb already, and this will fail because something is deeply wrong with the world collectionMetadata 9 or a URL pattern that combines the collection,name compound key that one can browse to in order to find out more information about the gene set.